-'Old School RuneScape' devs talk record-breaking Leagues launch and embracing "Sq'irkin"
+'Old School RuneScape' devs talk record-breaking League launch and embracing "Sq'irkin"

 Rather than try to restore Sorcerer’s Garden to Jagex’s original vision, the developer has instead embraced the tactic and has no plans to change it.
 According to Cowley, this was “the one time” where all areas of the community unanimously wanted to keep an unintended feature, while Charles confirmed that internally there “wasn’t even that much of a discussion” about letting it stay.

 “There’s a question to be asked: do we fix it?
 Change it?
 If people were getting a million thieving exp per minute [we’d step in], but it’s in a really good place,” said Charles.
 “We don’t need to make changes, it’s something we can completely embrace and allow players to do that.
 And the sort of emergent gameplay pieces are great, and we’d love to enable more of that sort of thing.
-It’s hilarious.
+It’s hilarious.”

 “Those organic moments are really what makes the game special at times,” he added.
 “We had no hand in it, the community just did this thing.
 And suddenly they’re all engaged with this feature.
 So many of my friends who haven’t played recently wanted to go Sq’irkin, and that’s a verb now!”